svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 4. Connect to the network

-This section describes three different configurations you can use to connect your validator to the XRP Ledger network.
+This section describes three different configurations you can use to connect your validator to the SGY Ledger network.
 Use the configuration that best suits your use case.

 - [Discovered peers](#connect-using-discovered-peers): Connect to any servers in the peer-to-peer network.